 - A. Cost Estimates.
 The developer shall submit cost estimates from the project engineer for the cost of such installation. - B. Review and Approval.
-The County planning department and engineers shall review the cost estimates and make upward adjustments if they find the cost estimates below those the County is currently experiencing. - C. Amount.
+Staff shall review the cost estimates and make upward adjustments if they find the cost estimates below those the County is currently experiencing. - C. Amount.
 The surety shall be in the amount of 115 percent of the approved estimate.
 This covers inflation, the cost of inspecting, and rebidding if the developer defaults and the County has to take over construction or construction supervision.